-The Bosnian opened the scoring against the Czech champion, Yaya Toure added the second, while Sergio Aguero put the seal on a fine away win for Manuel Pellegrini's men.
+The Bosnian opened the scoring against the Czech champions, Yaya Toure added the second, while Sergio Aguero put the seal on a fine away win for Manuel Pellegrini's men

-City scored three goals in 10 second-half minutes at the Doosan Arena to consign the Czech champion to defeat in the Group D encounter.
+City scored three goals in 10 second-half minutes at the Doosan Arena to consign the Czech champions to defeat in their Group D encounter.

 Striker Dzeko opened the scoring and Yaya Toure added a stunning second before Sergio Aguero, who also struck a post, capped a fine individual display with a third goal after 58 minutes.

-Big-spending City has failed to progress from the group stage in the last two seasons but will have high hopes of reaching the knockout stages after such a promising opening result.
+Big-spending City have failed to progress from the group stage in the last two seasons but they will have high hopes of reaching the knockout stages after such a promising opening result.

 "It was the perfect start," Dzeko told Sky Sports.
 "The last two years we didn't do that.
 We know that every team in the Champions League is strong and we are very happy to go home with three points."

-City did not have things all its own way as Plzen, which came through three qualifying rounds to reach this stage, gave a good account of itself in the first half.
+City did not have things all their own way as Plzen, who came through three qualifying rounds to reach this stage, gave a good account of themselves in the first half.

-City dominated after the break, however, and ultimately ran out a comfortable winner.
+City dominated after the break, however, and ultimately ran out comfortable winners.

 "As you can see, after the first goal, we scored two more and finished the game - but in first half it was a little bit different.
 We had some chances to score then after I scored it was easier," Dzeko added.